Minimal genome: JCVI projects

-J. Craig Venter Institute (JCVI) conducted a study to find all the essential genes of M. genitalium through global transposon mutagenesis.
+The J. Craig Venter Institute (JCVI) conducted a study to find all the essential genes of M. genitalium through global transposon mutagenesis.
 As a result, they found that 382 out of 482 protein coding genes were essential.
-Genes encoding proteins of unknown function constitute 28% of the essential protein coding genes set.
-Before conducting this study the JCVI had performed another study on the non-essential genes, genes not required for growth, of M.genitalium, where they reported the use of transposon mutagenesis.
-Despite figuring out the non-essential genes, it is not confirmed that the products that these genes make have any important biological functions.
-It was only through gene essentiality studies of bacteria that JCVI has been able to compose a hypothetical minimal gene sets.
+Genes encoding proteins of unknown function constituted 28% of the essential protein coding genes.
+Before conducting this study, the JCVI had performed another study on the non-essential genes of M.genitalium, where they reported the use of transposon mutagenesis.
+Despite identifying the non-essential genes, it is not confirmed that the products of these genes have any important biological functions.
+It was only through gene essentiality studies of bacteria that JCVI was able to compose a hypothetical minimal gene set.